tainguyen103/EmailScraping/README.md

 ## 1. Objective

-The objective of this project is to scrape company emails using Google Cloud API and Google Search to collect data.
-The project accepts a Google Sheet input with names of company of interest and returns their website links and contact emails.
-This tool is helpful for those who want to obtain organization emails on a large scale.
+The goal of this project is to leverage the Google Cloud API and Google Search to retrieve company email addresses.
+The project is designed to process a Google Sheet input containing the names of specific companies and, in return, provide their website links and contact email information.
+This tool proves valuable for individuals seeking to acquire organization email data on a broader scale.

-DISCLAIMER: The tool should not be used to produce spam emails or disturb recipients.
+DISCLAIMER: Please note that this tool should not be utilized for generating spam emails or causing disruption to recipients.

 ## 2. Demonstration
 Input: